vmware/load-balancer-and-ingress-services-for-kubernetes/docs/values.md

       - kube-system
       - kube-public

+### AKOSetttings.istioEnabled (Tech Preview)

+AKO can be deployed in Istio environment.
+Setting this to `true` indicates to AKO that the environment is Istio.
+Default value is `false`.

+### AKOSetttings.ipFamily (Tech Preview)

+`V6` is currently supported only for `vCenter` cloud with `calico` CNI.

+AKO can be deployed with ipFamily as `V4` or `V6`.
+When ipFamily is set to `V6`, AKO looks for `V6` IP for nodes from calico annotation and creates routes on controller.
+Only servers with `V6` IP will get added to Pools.

+Default value is `V4`.

 ### NetworkSettings.nodeNetworkList

 The `nodeNetworkList` lists the Networks and Node CIDR's where the k8s Nodes are created.
 This is only used in the ClusterIP deployment of AKO and in vCenter cloud and only when disableStaticRouteSync is set to false.